Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 340 1GB should be just a bit faster than the Radeon HD 4770 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 340 1GB should in theory be a small bit superior to the Radeon HD 4770 in general. (explain)

-Texel RateThe Radeon HD 4770 will be quite a bit (approximately 36%) better at texture filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 4770 should be quite a bit (about 36%) faster with regards to texture filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison